 Example photos can be found here-https://www.lomography.com/cameras/3334851-fujica-st-801/photos

-This camera has been mechanically tested and is in full working condition.
-We offer NZ and world wide shipping along with pick up option in our physical store.
+This camera has been cleaned, mechanically tested and is in full working condition.
+Light seals are replaced when necessary.

-- We gladly accept returns within 14 days of delivery if the item arrives defective outside of the detailed conditions when purchased or if any initial defects are present upon receiving the item
+- We gladly accept returns within 30 days of delivery or pick up if the item arrives defective outside of the detailed conditions when purchased or if any initial defects are present upon receiving the item.